kalviumcommunity/S53_Ugly_Watches/README.md

 ## Features

 ### User Vote/Ranking:

-* Users can vote and rank watches based on their preferences.
+- Users can vote and rank watches based on their preferences.

-* Sort/Filter:
+- Sort/Filter:
   Sorting and filtering options for easy navigation.

-* User Generated Lists:
+- User Generated Lists:
-    Users can create and share their lists of Ugly Watches, fostering community engagement.
+  Users can create and share their lists of Ugly Watches

-    ****
+  ***

 ### To Contribute:

 To contribute to Ugly Watches, follow these steps:

-* Setting up the Development Environment:
+- **Setting up the Development Environment:**
-Include detailed instructions on setting up the development environment to facilitate smooth contributions.
+  Include detailed instructions on setting up the development environment to facilitate contributions.

-*Running Tests:
+- **Running Tests:**
-Provide information on how to run tests to ensure the integrity of the project.
+  Provide information on how to run tests.

-* Submitting Pull Requests (PRs):
+- **Submitting Pull Requests (PRs):**

-Outline the steps for submitting PRs, including any specific guidelines or templates.
+  Outline the steps for submitting PRs

-****
+---

 I hope you enjoy exploring the Ugliest Watches On the Planet.